AI Dispute Manager

 Upgrading from Standard to AI Dispute Management

-The AI Dispute Management settings modal opens.
-Review the subscription pricing: AI Dispute Management is available at a flat fee of $99 per center per month (limited-time promotional rate; list price is $149 per center per month).
-Once subscribed, all disputes raised within the billing month are handled by AI, and you retain 100% of the recovered amount with no commission charged.
+Review the subscription pricing and promotional offers displayed at the top of the panel: AI Dispute Management is available at a flat fee of $49 per center per month (limited-time promotional rate, sign up now to lock in this rate for next 12 months; list price is $149 per center per month).
+Once subscribed, all disputes raised within the billing month are handled by AI, and you retain 100% of the recovered amount.

 Choose your preferred AI preparation mode: